spheredev/neosphere/INSTALL.md

 Windows
 -------

-You can build a complete 64-bit distribution of minisphere GDK using the included Visual Studio solution `minisphere.sln` located in `msvs/`.
-Visual Studio 2015 (or later) is required; as of this writing, Visual Studio Community 2015 can be downloaded free of charge from here:
+You can build complete 32- and 64-bit distributions of minisphere using the included Visual Studio solution `minisphere.sln` located in `msvs/`.
+Visual Studio 2015 or later is required; as of this writing, Visual Studio Community 2015 can be downloaded free of charge from here:

 [Download Visual Studio Community 2015] (https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx)